safetechio/PHP-FIDO2-Example/README.md

 ## Libraries

-For details of the source libraries see [dedicated repo](https://github.com/SAFETECHio/FIDO2_SERVER_Libraries).
+For details of the source libraies see [dedicated repo](https://github.com/SAFETECHio/FIDO2_SERVER_Libraries).

 ## Getting Started